zzz0906/LeetCode/README.md

 I think it's a little hard to sovlve.

 STUPID!!!
 IF tomorrow price is higher than yesterday, then buy it.
 KEEP buying it.

+## 123. Best Time to Buy and Sell Stock III
+It's a hard question, we need to sell the stock before we buy it again but we only have two chance to do the transactions.

+It's hard than 120,121,122.
+I see the std solution.
+It use DP.

+we need to define f[i][j] as the maximum profit in i days and j times transactions.

+And std define two array, one for local array as the last transaction is in the jth day and global which do not need to last transaction is in the j th day.

+the local shall be transfered from the
+1. buy today Global(i-1, j-1)
+2. buy yesterday i-1 days and j-1 transaction global value + i-1,i diff
+3. buy more days ago but sell in yesterday local(i-1,j) but we shall sell it today

+and the global answer shall be tranfered from local and yesterday's global results.

+## 124.Binary Tree Maximum Path Sum
+Given a non-empty binary tree, find the maximum path sum.

+For this problem, a path is defined as any sequence of nodes from some starting node to any node in the tree along the parent-child connections.
+The path must contain at least one node and does not need to go through the root.

+It remind me of LCA.
+It seems a compression and dp problem in high school.